 Ohio High School

-• Approved the final levy as presented.
+• Approved the December treasurer’s report, bills and payroll as presented.

 • Approved changes for the Fiscal Year 2015 school year, with changes in fees and uniform costs.
 Substitute teacher pay and officials pay stayed the same.

 • After closed session, announced next year’s staffing will remain the same.

 • Approved the final itinerary for the 2014 senior class trip.